-👱 LEAVE THE MIRROR IN THE MIRRORING STATE!
+LEAVE THE MIRROR IN THE MIRRORING STATE!
 Do not pause it and then move the bitmap file.

-- 1. If you have more than one DataKeeper mirror, move all mirrors to a single system so that it is source for all mirrors. - 2.
-On all systems, create the directory for the new location of the bitmap files ( i.e. R:\Bitmaps).
-Important: If you choose to relocate the bitmap file from the default location (%EXTMIRRBASE%\Bitmaps), you must first create the new directory before changing the location in the registry and rebooting the system. - 3.
+- Note: DataKeeper only supports bitmaps on NTFS filesystems.
+If the bitmaps are on a different filesystem DataKeeper will not recognize it. - 1.
+If you have more than one DataKeeper mirror, move all mirrors to a single system so that it is source for all mirrors. - On all systems, create the directory for the new location of the bitmap files (i.e. R:\Bitmaps).
+Important: If you choose to relocate the bitmap file from the default location (EXTMIRRBASE\Bitmaps), you must first create the new directory before changing the location in the registry and rebooting the system. - 3.
 Modify the BitmapBaseDir registry value on all systems other than the mirror source system to reflect the new location.
 This includes mirror targets and any systems that share the volume with the mirror source or share with any of the targets.